vmarquet/movies/README.md

 * Nightcrawler ❤️
 * Ex Machina ❤️
 * Whiplash ❤️
+* Vampires en toute Intimité (What we do in the Shadows) ❤️ #comédie
 * Birdman
 * Gone Girl (Fincher)
 * Black Coal (Chine) 🧸